MetaBorgCube/declarative-disamb-deep-conflicts/README.md

 ## Running the Benchmark

-To run the benchmark, download the image from ... and run the [Docker](https://www.docker.com) container using the following commands (with memory preferences set to at least 4.0GiB):
+To run the benchmark, make sure you have [Docker](https://www.docker.com) and [git-lfs](https://git-lfs.github.com) installed.
+Load container and run the experiment using the following commands (with the host memory preferences in docker set to at least 4.0GiB):

- 		 docker load --input decl-disamb-docker.tar
+ 		 docker load < decl-disamb-docker.tar
-		 docker run -it decl-disamb
+		 docker run -it decl-disamb-v1

-.
+		 mvn clean verify

 ## Installing Spoofax